matthova/rpi-intro/README.md

 ```
 (replace <your ip address> with your ip address)
 Once you hit enter you may be propted with a dialog about "fingerprints".
 Just type "yes" and hit enter.
 You should then be prompted to enter a password.
 Type in "raspberry" for the password.
+No quotes.

 Hooray, you just ssh'd in to your Raspberry Pi!

 ### <a name="config"></a>Customizing your Pi